Didn't think it was possible to get a taste of Africa in a long weekend? Think again.Read more...

 Banjul - A view from our expert author

-The sleepy side roads of Gambia’s small but characterful island-bound capital converge on bustling Royal Albert Market and the dusty old National Museum.
+The sleepy side roads of Gambia’s small, but characterful island-bound capital converge on bustling Albert Market and the dusty old National Museum.

 Banjul is the least populous capital city on the African mainland, and probably the most compact, with some 35,000 inhabitants confined to an area of around 3km².
 Occupying the easternmost quarter of a small island that protrudes hooklike into the southern mouth of the River Gambia, Banjul is lapped by open salt water on three sides, while its southwestern shore is dislocated from the mainland by the maze of mangrove-lined creeks that comprise the Tanbi Wetland Reserve.
 A solitary road, the Banjul–Serekunda Highway, links the capital to the rest of the country, crossing from the island to the mainland at Denton Bridge some 3km west of the city centre.